quang-do-se/aws-certs/devops/tmp/study.md

   - Load Balancer layer
   - Application Server layer
   - Database layer

+- It has stack manager, layers manager, instances manager, apps manager, monitoring tool...

+- (IMPORTANT!!!)
+Need to know `OpsWorks Stacks LifeCycle Events` for exam: https://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-events.html
+  - `Configure` event applies to all instances when one of them goes online or offline.
+This could be used to configure all the instances at once and make them aware of each other.
+  - `Setup`, `Deploy`, `Undeploy`, `Shutdown` are instant specific and they can be run individually.

 - OpsWork automatic instance scaling options:
   - With automatic `load-based` scaling, you can set thresholds for CPU, memory, or load to define when additional instances will be started.